udaypydi/react-simple-boilerplate/README.md

 [Read more about testing.](https://testing-library.com/docs/react-testing-library/intro)

+### `npm run lint`

+Runs the eslint over the `src` dir.
+You get a list of list errors and warnings if any.
+Use `npm run lint:fix` to auto fix the lint issues.

 ### `npm run build` or `yarn build`

 Builds the app for production to the `build` folder.<br>